Applications for the Enterprise

-EPM is the ETCETERA module for online browser-based applications for task management, case management, business processes and accounting processes, and to enable mobile workers.
+EPM is the ETCETERA® (ETC) module for application development and process management.
+Develop online browser-based applications for task management, case management, business processes and accounting processes, and to enable mobile workers.
 With EPM, organizations can rapidly design, develop and implement online work processes that include automated processes, online user interfaces, data capture and validation, content capture, work routing and validation, rules-based workflows and offline to online process synchronizations.

 EPM presents a task focused environment since the feelings of the user generally depend upon having a successful experience in accomplishing the task at hand.